Robust stabilization of polytopic systems via fast and reliable neural network-based approximations: Introduction

-In the spirit of our previous results in \cite{fabiani2021reliably} for deterministic systems under the action of model predictive control policies, we take an optimization-based approach to develop analytical tools fulfilling such quest for theoretical guarantees of \gls{ReLU}-based approximations of traditional stabilizing controllers for polytopic systems (\S \ref{sec:problem_description}).
-We develop a purely offline method based on the systematic construction and solution of \glspl{MILP} that allow us to certify the stability and performance of the closed-loop system when a \gls{ReLU}-based approximation replaces either the variable structure, or the minimal selection controller.
-We hence summarize our contributions as follows:
+Capitalizing on the methodology proposed in \cite{fabiani2021reliably}, we take an optimization-based approach to develop analytical tools fulfilling such quest for theoretical guarantees of \gls{ReLU}-based approximations of traditional stabilizing controllers for polytopic systems.
+We develop a purely offline method based on the systematic construction and solution of a \gls{MILP} that allow us to certify the stability and performance of the closed-loop system when a trained \gls{ReLU}-based approximation replaces either the variable structure, or the selection-based controller.
+The contributions made by the paper can hence be summarized as follows: